h3dema/tensorflow-compile-docker/README.md

 # tensorflow-compile-docker
-This repository helps creating a docker container that enables tensorflow compilation To compile tensorflow do:
+This repository helps creating a docker container that enables tensorflow compilation using SSE4.1, SSE4.2, and AVX.

+To compile tensorflow do:

 ```